-Environmental Assistance and Protection pollen sampling has been suspended indefinitely, but a daily forecast is being posted on www.forsyth.cc/EAP/pollen.aspx and on Facebook and Twitter by Forsyth Pollen until operations can return to normal.
-EAP is using 20 years worth of data to create a good baseline for what is normal this time of year coupled with both weather and pollen forecasting experience and regional observations to create a same day forecast that should give a rough estimate of pollen levels in the Triad.
+Environmental Assistance and Protection pollen sampling has been suspended indefinitely, but a daily forecast is being posted on www.forsyth.cc/EAP/pollen.aspx and on Facebook and Twitter by Forsyth Pollen starting in late February until operations can return to normal.
+EAP will continue using over 20 years of local pollen data to create a good baseline for what is normal for the time of year coupled with both weather and pollen forecasting experience and regional observations to create a same day forecast that should give a rough estimate of pollen levels in the Triad.

 We request that all potential applicants for asbestos demolition/renovation permits call the office instead of visiting in person.
 All regulatory reporting should be submitted to the agency electronically via email.